humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

+	<span class="summary-icon">Toggle dynamic notation generation.</span>

-	Toggle dynamic notation generation.
-When unlocked, any changes in the text editor will be immediately rendered into music notation.
-Locking the notation is useful in the case of long scores that take a while to render.
-In such cases, it may be useful to stop rendering the notation temporarily so that edits can be done more quickly.
+	When unlocked, any changes in the text editor will be rendered immediately into music notation.

+	Locking the notation is useful when editing long pieces that take a while to render, allowing text edits to not get bogged down by the music-rendering process.

-	When the notation is "frozen" the background color is white, and while "unfrozen" the background is off-white.
+	When the notation is "frozen" the background color is white, and when "unfrozen" the background is off-white.

 </td>
 </tr>